 Kami — Of course!
 Create a worksheet with embedded videos of how the Shofar is made and its sounds.
 Children can try to copy the Hebrew words for the names of the Shofar notes.
 Or see our ready-made templates in the Kami Library.

-Embrace the diversity in your classroom and give some of the above activities a go!
+Embrace diversity in your classroom, and give some of the above activities a go!